markwpearce/brighterscript-jsdocs-plugin/README.md

     "recurse": true,
     "template": "node_modules/clean-jsdoc-theme", // or whatever template you've chosen - see below "brighterscript-jsdocs-plugin": {
-      "addModule": true // true by default - should we generate module names based on the file names?
+      "addModule": true, // true by default - should we generate module names based on the file names?
+      "escapeHTMLCharacters": false // false by default - should we escape html characters (<>/&") in comments?
     }
   }
 }